 I love beets, but I don’t love prepping them to be cooked.
 Invariably, that lovely scarlet beet juice ends up on something or on someone, like me, that can’t be bleached.
 Also, I’m not fond of the way it imparts its color to other roasting veggies.
-But fear not.
-There is another beet out there — the golden beet.
+Fear not.
+There is another beet out there– the golden beet.
 So, what are golden beets?
 Read on to learn more about growing gold beets.

 What are Golden Beets?

 Golden beets are simply a beet variety lacking that vibrant red pigment.
 They are bred to be golden in color, which is a wonderful thing for this beet lover who doesn’t like the mess.
 Golden beets and white beets are said to be sweeter and milder than their red counterparts.
 Intriguing, yes?
 So how do you grow golden beets?